Oh What a Lovely War

-Theatre Royal Stratford East presents a new production of Oh What a Lovely War in its 50th anniversary year to coincide with the 100th anniversary of the First World War, directed by Terry Johnson.
+Theatre Royal Stratford East presents a new production of Oh What a Lovely War in its 50th anniversary year to coincide with the 100th anniversary of the First World War.

 The show was a landmark in early multimedia theatre in the 60s, making use of projected slides and a ‘ticker tape’ panel of lightbulbs to present statistics as the war unfolded.
 We ran with this, developing this into video through a series of stills, period paintings and photographs to set the location and help with the frenetic change of scenes.
 The ticker tape was updated to a section of LED panel, the statistics creeping across with the slowness of a rolling news graphic, and the original slides researched, re-sourced and added to with archive material from the Imperial War Museum.